 Things to prepare for:

-- During program year, leadership material is expected to be read.
+- During the program year, leadership material is expected to be read.

 - After two unexcused absences, (an unexcused absence is any absence without written notification 24 hours prior to program day), you will be invited out of the current year’s program and asked to re-apply.

-- Site visits are built into every program day so expect to walk.
+- Site visits are often included in your program day so expect to be moving.

-- The ALA candidates range from a multitude of different industries and organizations with various levels of leadership experience.
-We ask that everyone be respectful of the diverse viewpoints presented and handle crucial conversations with honesty and openness.
+- ALA leaders represent the multitude of industries, organizations, communities and cultures in our region.
+We ask that everyone be respectful of the diverse viewpoints presented and handle crucial conversations with honesty, openness and grace.